wp-plugins/wpcareers/readme.txt

 == Description ==

-The plugin allows you to build an online jobs/resume website, where the applicants will be able to search, update, add/remove, and add or edit their resumes/profiles.
+The plugin allows you to build an online jobs/resume website, where the applicants will be able to search, update, add/remove or edit their resumes/profiles.
 This plugin is for standalone WordPress sites.
-In addition, user can also add/delete/change descriptions, upload images/photos.
+In addition, users can also add/delete/change the descriptions in addition to uploading images/photos.

 * In Admin Area the administrator will be able to:
 * View and manage records in terms of add/modify/remove of entries
 * Approve or deny the posts.
-* Inactive Applicants Convert to Active
+* Convert the inactive Applicants to active
-* Delete Users profile, Delete Employer profiles
+* Manage the jobs seekers as well as the employer profiles

-It is a complete ready to use as Job Board System
+It can be used completely as a Job Board System

 == Examples ==